diegopacheco/diegopacheco-architecture-library/src/epilogue/GLOSSARY.md

 **Discovery vs Delivery Dilemma**
 The balance between exploring what to build (discovery) and executing the build (delivery).

+**Distributed Systems**
+Computer systems where components are located on different networked computers that communicate and coordinate to achieve a common goal, presenting unique challenges in consistency, availability, and partition tolerance.

 ## E

 **Encryption (In Transit and At Rest)**